 About the Program

 The Quality Improvement and Patient Safety Leadership Program creates and supports health-care champions in the field of Quality Improvement and Patient Safety who can help to lead and facilitate change and improvements within their practice, their department, their hospitals, and across the entire health system.
-The program will be offered for the eleventh time starting in October 2021.
+The program will be offered for the thirteenth time starting October 2023.

 As part of the program, participants are expected to undertake a project within their institutions to improve quality or patient safety.
 These projects may be existing initiatives or new initiatives that will be conducted during the program.
-See a list of Quality Improvement Projects that have been completed by past program participants in an attachment to this Prospectus.
 To facilitate these projects, participants will be taught leadership and change management skills incorporating the TOH Innovation Framework – a unique five-step improvement method published in the International Journal for Quality in Health Care¹.
 They will also be educated about hospital and regional resources that will aid them to complete the project by the end of the program in June.
 Some of the time will be focused on the effective use of project-based learning groups so participants can learn through facilitated discussions with their peers.

 Download a detailed program prospectus, including program history, evaluation results, and more: